MicrosoftDocs/windows-driver-docs/migration-guide/index.md

-# WDCML migration guide for driver documentation
+# For Writers: WDCML to OP migration guide for driver documentation

 This content is to help writers migrate the driver documentation (the conceptual portion) over to the open publishing platform.
 At a high level, migration consists of these steps: